masak/alma/README.md

 # Alma [![Build Status](https://secure.travis-ci.org/masak/alma.svg?branch=master)](http://travis-ci.org/masak/alma)

-Alma is a small language created as a testbed for Perl 6 macros.
-Its goal as a language is to inform the implementation of macros in Perl 6, by means of being a faster-moving code base and easier to iterate on towards good solutions.
+Alma is a small language created as a testbed for Raku macros.
+Its goal as a language is to inform the implementation of macros in Raku, by means of being a faster-moving code base and easier to iterate on towards good solutions.

-Rakudo already contains a rudimentary implementation of macros, but at this point the most mature macro implementation for Perl 6 is embodied in Alma.
+Rakudo already contains a rudimentary implementation of macros, but at this point the most mature macro implementation for Raku is embodied in Alma.

 Alma was previously known as "007", in reference to the "Q" data structure which represents program fragments.